USPTO 2015–2025 USPTO PatentsView US Corporation

 What is Alabama Metal Industries Corporation's Innovation Score?

-Alabama Metal Industries Corporation has an Innovation Score of 33.9 out of 100.
-This composite metric weighs portfolio volume (40%), filing velocity (20%), technology breadth (25%), and claim depth (15%).
+Alabama Metal Industries Corporation has an Innovation Score of 33.9 out of 100 (top 54% of the corpus).
+This composite metric weighs portfolio volume (40%), grant velocity (20%), technology breadth (25%), and claim depth (15%).

 What technology areas does Alabama Metal Industries Corporation focus on?